Jacky-Liu1/Rust/README.md

 ### Notes: Enums and Patterrn Matching
 - A way of defining custom data types in a different way than you do with structs
+- Option enum -> allows null & non-null type whereas other types
+- `match` -> contrrol flow construct that allows you to compare a value against a series of patterns and then execute code based on which pattern matches
+- `other` -> like default in switch statemetn
+- `_` -> use when we don't want to use the catch all
+1. `if let` -> less verbose way to handle values that match one pattern while ignoring the restk
 ```
 enum IpAddrKind {
     V4,